Lrapava/Pseudo-Hilbert-Curve-Generator/README.md

 # hcurve --help

 <pre>
-Lrapava/hcurve is a simple command-line utility for generating pseudo Hilbert curves' visualizations.\n" You can view source-code at https://github.com/Lrapava/hcurve\n" For more informatiob about Hilbert curve view https://youtu.be/3s7h2MHQtxc\n\n" Usage:\n" hcurve [OPTION..]
-ORDER\n\n"
+Lrapava/hcurve is a simple command-line utility for generating pseudo Hilbert curves' visualizations.
+You can view source-code at https://github.com/Lrapava/hcurve For more informatiob about Hilbert curve view https://youtu.be/3s7h2MHQtxc

-Options:\n"
+Usage:
+hcurve [OPTION..]
+ORDER
+Options:
 --help         | -h   displays this message
 --ascii        | -a   visualizes the curve in form of ascii art --color        | -c   visualizes the curve in form of ppm